Lab Contract

 i.
 Regular Social: Once a semester (plan a month in advance) (https://docs.google.com/document/d/16Z4R4AxeeLrD42Wfj6o0ZBzwzNS-4RIXb7TMX_95PIU/edit ) Scheduling can be done the week before using a polling software (doodle, when2meet, slack) to determine when everyone would be available.
 It is understood that sometimes/activities will not work for all lab members.
 Will add events to the general calendar (and post in “social” Teams channel).

 g.
-In Person: Trainees should make a best effort (Sick, experiments, seminars, classes) to be present in the Lab on MWF 9:00am-5:00pm plus either Tuesday 9-5 or Thursday 9-5, to facilitate spontaneous group discussions, peer mentoring, and problem solving sessions.
+In Person: Trainees should make a best effort (Sick, experiments, seminars, classes) to be present in the Lab on M-F 9:00am-5:00pm to facilitate spontaneous group discussions, peer mentoring, and problem solving sessions.
 Staff are expected to be in person 5 days a week.
-We will have informal lab lunches/group work on Wednesday.

 lunch